lcef97/CAV_Puglia/README.md

   - [inputs](https://github.com/lcef97/CAV_Puglia/tree/main/input): all data this analysis is based on.
   As said before, some datasets are derived by aggregation of sensible data, which we should not make publicly available

+## Manuscript

+ The paper has been submitted to a journal and is now under consideration.
+While all we can do is hope at this stage, here is the [arXiv preprint](https://arxiv.org/abs/2511.20481).